 20% of Overall Score

 Personnel training software that offers personalization and extended features makes the learning experience more user-friendly.
 Those that deliver a large catalog of courses with the ability to offer quizzes and tests scored higher.
 Points were also granted for training schedule features, such as calendars and reminders, as well as the ability to track user progress.
-Thinkific, 360Learning, TalentLMS, and SAP Litmos got perfect scores for offering the best training tools available.
+Thinkific, Eduflow, 360Learning, and TalentLMS got perfect scores for offering the best training tools available.

 20% of Overall Score